 What Mexico will do to avoid contagion

-The three North American countries have taken steps to strengthen border surveillance, which together account for about 14 percent of production.
+The three North American countries have taken steps to strengthen border surveillance, which together accounts for about 14 percent of production.

 All of this will be carried out from Senasica's Sanitary Emergency Operations Center to exercise and evaluate the capacity to respond to biological threats, in conjunction with different agencies and dependencies of the three orders of government.
-This will generate certainty for pig production, which is very important in Mexico, since it is always between the ninth and tenth world producer.
+This will generate certainty for pig production, which is very important in Mexico since it is always between the ninth and tenth world producers.

-On a permanent basis, Senasica personnel monitor ports, airports, and highways to prevent the entry of pig meat, hunting trophies, skins or live pigs from Asia and Europe, where the disease is prevalent.
+Permanently, Senasica personnel monitor ports, airports, and highways to prevent the entry of pig meat, hunting trophies, skins, or live pigs from Asia and Europe, where the disease is prevalent.
 In the airports, sanitary mats have been installed at the exit of the airplanes for passengers to clean and disinfect their footwear, as they could be carriers of the disease.

 Which countries are affected?

 The Food and Agriculture Organization of the United Nations (FAO) reported that this epidemic affects six Asian countries: Cambodia, China, North Korea, Laos, Mongolia, and Vietnam.
 It has caused the loss of 10% of the total pig population in China, Vietnam, and Mongolia.